Pyngon/spark-hadoop-docker/README.md

 A docker image for running spark on hadoop cluster with yarn cluster manager and HDFS.

+# Note
+* Make sure that you have installed the latest version of Docker.
+* Make sure you have set enough memory space for Docker Engine.
+You can click the Docker symbol and select `Preferences/Advanced`.
+Then set the memory to a larger value depending on your laptop's memory size, and then click `Apply & Restart`.

 # Run container command
 The docker-compose.yml brings up one master and two slaves containers.<br />
 To bring it up, simply use command `docker-compose up`